tfiers/phd/ReadMe.md

      which is included in the repository for the purpose of reproducibility.
    - Downloading and installing all these packages will take a while.
-   - If you want to instead use newer versions of dependencies (maybe because you already have them downloaded), run `julia setup.jl` in the terminal, instead of `instantiate`.
+   - If you want to instead use newer versions of dependencies (maybe because you already have them downloaded), run `julia scripts/update.jl` in the terminal, instead of `instantiate`.
    </details>